GoogleCloudPlatform/cloud-hackathons/000-FAQ/gH-HowToHostAHack.md

 #### Azure Subscription

-Most of the hacks in the What The Hack collection require attendees to have "Contributor" access to an Azure subscription.
+Most of the hacks in the gHacks collection require attendees to have "Contributor" access to an Azure subscription.

 It is important to work with the event stakeholder to decide how attendees will access Azure.
 Some organizations may provide individuals with their own subscriptions.
 Other organizations may provide access to a shared subscription created specifically for attendees to use during the hack event.